 Long Island Sunfish icon Lee Montes has posted this video on his first impressions of the AeroSouth FS Rudder blade under sail.
 "There's no drag, zero weather helm, I'm steering with one finger.
 It's a nice, balanced rudder.
 I'll probably sail a lot longer with this rudder, using the same energy."
 Thanks, Lee!

 "The boat feels fast and smooth with the new rudder.
 The helm is very light, and you don't have to fight with any weather helm.
 It was a real joy to sail!"
 Alex Dean "I had the pleasure of trying out the rudder blade a few weeks ago.
 I was surprised by the ease of steering through the waves going upwind.
 There was very little stress in the wrist or forearm."
 John Butine Picture above: ISCA 2019 Southeast Regional winners.
 From left, John Rhodes (top youth), Sonya Dean (5th), Alex Dean (3rd), Paul Dierze (2nd) and John Butine (1st).

 FS Rudder Blade for Sunfish, made of a laminate of Sapele wood and carbon fiber.
 Pre-drilled for standard rudder cheek assembly.
 Epoxy-coated for protection from water and UV.
 Color: Natural grain of Sapele wood.
 Price shown does not include shipping, handling and taxes.
-AeroSouth regrets that sales are currently limited within the United States.
+AeroSouth ships its products anywhere in the world.
 Contact us for volume discounts.